Who knew that the Table Mountain Aerial Cableway would be so popular almost 20 years later, since the days of its creation more than two decades ago.

 Check the Cableway times or research the weather before heading to the next available slot.
 Table Mountain has specials on birthday tickets, including discounted low-cost cable car passes, made purchasable on our site.

-Those tickets include a spectacular view to Table Mountain while gaining access to the Aerial Cableway, restaurant, and shop on top.
+Those tickets include a spectacular view to Table Mountain while gaining access to the Aerial Cableway, yokutyela, and shop on top.
 Free tours are readily accessible at the Upper Aerial Cableway, offered by the TMACC.

 Are you looking to research more about how the cable car works?
 Try searching mechanics of the Aerial Cableway or counterbalance.
 Ideas on the engineering of the cable car are readily available as common knowledge.